karol11/l_async/README.md

 - Generalized provider accepts a request for data with callback: `function<void(function<void(T)> callback)> provider`.
 - It never provides data until requested.
 - Each data request can have different callback.
-- In the basic case one request assumes one respons
+- In the basic case one request assumes one response.
-- e.
 - The `async_stream::next` and `async_file::get_size` are the two examples of data providers.

-Async slot allows to make data providers:
+The `l_async::slot` allows to make data providers:
-- Create instance of `l_async::slot<T>` and give it to consumers.
+1. Create instance of `l_async::slot<T>` and give it to consumers.
 It is a shared_ptr to the real object.
 It's also a `function<void(function<void(T)> callback)> provider`.
 It can be called by any consumer.
-- Before the instance of `l_async::slot<T>` is given to consumers, you should take and store your own "provider" part of this slot with `auto prov = get_provider()`.
+2. Before the instance of `l_async::slot<T>` is given to consumers, you should take and store your own "provider" part of this slot with `auto prov = get_provider()`.
 It is also a `shared_ptr`.
-- When you finished your provider initialization and are ready to serve the requests, call `prov.await([](bool term) {...});`, this call will store its lambda till the moment, the consumer will either call the slot for data or destroy it.
-If either of this event happen, its lambda will be awoken with bool parameter:
+3. When you finished your provider initialization and are ready to serve the requests, call `prov.await([](bool term) {...});`, this call will store its lambda till the moment, the consumer will either call the slot for data or destroy it.
+If either of this event happened, this lambda will be awoken with a bool parameter:
   - `term=true` - if it is destroyed.
-In this case you need to destroy your `prov` object and quit,
+In this case you need to destroy your `prov` object and return,
-  - `term=false` - if data requested.
+  - `term=false` - if data is requested.
 In this case you need to prepare data sync or async, doesn't matter, and call you'r `prov()` with your data.
 Yes it is also a `function(T)`

 Example

-Async data provider that takes two async data providers of streams of `optional<T>` and `optional<Y>` (where `nullopt` signals the end of stream, and returns their inner join in the form of the stream of `optional<pair<T, Y>>`
+Async data provider that takes two async data providers that provide streams of `optional<T>` and `optional<Y>` (where `nullopt` signals the end of stream), and returns their inner join in the form of the stream of `optional<pair<T, Y>>`
 ```C++
 template<typename T, typename Y>
 function<void(function<void(optional<pair<T, Y>>)>)> inner_join(